HYMANSAYS is content writer Eric Hyman's creative portfolio

 Cabletron, now Extreme: Networks that make sense

-Cabletron solutions lacked a key feature rivals like Cisco always delivered; built-in obsolescence.
-We positioned them accordingly as "Networks That Make Business Sense."
+Cabletron solutions lacked a key feature rival Cisco always delivered; built-in obsolescence.
+This led to the position, "Networks That Make Business Sense."

 Texas Instruments DLP: It's the mirrors (TV)